-1) Optimization Algorithms.
-The IMO Controller can implement various optimization algorithms.
-Example algorithms include (i) optimizing with respect to the network protocol deployed, or (ii) trading processing cost for communication cost by using compression techniques.
+1) Optimization Algorithms: The IMO Controller can implement various optimization algorithms.
+Example algorithms include (i) optimizing with respect to the network protocol deployed (e.g. choosing to use IP multicast for a large number of receivers), or (ii) trading processing cost for communication cost by using compression techniques.
 The optimization considered in this work, however, concerns the placement of the IAPs in the network.
-This is a process, which is carried out when the overlay is initially deployed, but can also be triggered at run-time to react to changes in the network, or to emerging requirements from the management application.
+This is a process which is carried out when the overlay is initially deployed, but can also be triggered at run-time to react to changes in the network (like the situation shown in Fig. 2), or to react to emerging requirements from the management application.